San Diego Domestic Violence Lawyer

-Our founding attorney, Peter Blair, has years of experience handling complex San Diego domestic violence cases.
-We’ve helped countless clients move forward with their lives after an arrest or allegations of domestic abuse.
+Our founding attorney, Peter Blair, has extensive experience handling complex domestic violence cases.
+We’ve helped countless clients move forward with their lives after an arrest or allegations of abuse.

-To learn more information about how we can help, reach out for a no-charge initial consultation today.
-Peter Blair is considered highly among his peers, with many years of experience.
+For more information about how we can help, reach out for a no-charge initial consultation today.

 What is Domestic Violence in California?

-Domestic violence is a criminal offense in California (Penal Codes Section 13700-13702) based on the close relationship between the defendant and the alleged victim.
+Domestic violence is a criminal offense in California (Penal Code Sections 13700-13702) based on the close relationship between the defendant and the alleged victim.
 It is a practice area that covers many different kinds of crimes.
 It is the relationship between the parties that characterizes the underlying offense as domestic violence.

 Domestic Battery – Penal Code § 243(e)(1)